How to Talk to Motivated Sellers: 11 Surefire Tips for SuccessReading Time: 11 minutes

 In the end, you want to help out the sellers because more often than not, they’re the one in the distressed situation.
-They normally have to sell their house because they’re in the midst of a divorce or a foreclosure – all the reasons for a motivated seller.
+When someone tells you, I have met a lot of buyers who have asked me to sell my home, most times they normally have to sell their house because they’re in the midst of a divorce or a foreclosure – all the reasons for a motivated seller.

 Make the sellers your focal point.
 You must set an expectation of helping the sellers.
 If you come in genuinely, authentically and with integrity, the sellers will recognize that.
 Sellers can easily see through the pushy people who are just in it for a deal.